happycube/cxadc-linux3/README.md

-CXADC (CX - Analogue Digital Converter )
+CXADC (CX - Analogue-Digital Converter)

 cxadc is an alternative Linux driver for the Conexant CX2388x series of video decoder/encoder chips used on many PCI TV tuner and capture cards.

+**Note!** cx23885 and cx23888 are incompatible chips.

 The new driver configures the CX2388x to capture in its raw output mode in 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.

 Today the cheep PCIe (with 1x bridge chip) capture card market uses these chips at 25-35USD prices per card from China directly.